(Pocket-lint) - Samsung's first foray into smart speakers is Galaxy Home.

 It's on the heavier side, so it shouldn't tip over too easily.
-You'll notice it has ruberised buttons, indicator lights in the form of a subtle grey ring at the top (not unlike Echo), and even the AKG logo glows.
+You'll notice it has rubberised buttons, indicator lights in the form of a subtle grey ring at the top (not unlike Echo), and the AKG logo glows.

 Galaxy Home is designed to deliver surround sound-level audio.
 It features six built-in speakers and a subwoofer.
 It also has eight far-field microphones for detecting voice input.

-The flat top has control buttons on it for skipping tracks and changing the volume.
+The flat top of Galaxy Home has control buttons on it for skipping tracks and changing the volume.
 And there's no aux input.
 But, like most smart speakers, you can start listening to music on your phone and easily send it over to the Galaxy Home.

 You’ll be able to say "Hi, Bixby" to access Samsung’s assistant and ask it many of the same things you can already do on Samsung's phones.

 Whether it remains only about Bixby remains to be seen - with rumours that Samsung is going to offer Google Assistant as well as it has on its televisions.